Whether this is your first time considering therapy or you’ve been through this process before, welcome.

 How I Work

 My work as a counsellor is an extension of me as a person.
-I approach each relationship from the heart with warmth, openness, and care, with a conversational, creative, and collaborative style.
+I approach each relationship from the heart with warmth, discernment, and care.
+Our work together will be conversational, creative, and collaborative.

-In our sessions we will work together to weave my professional offerings with the wisdom you carry about your own life.
-This collaboration allows us to co-construct a secure place for you to explore your experiences, choices, relationships, and inner world.
-Throughout this process, I aim to open up space for you to appreciate your innate dignity as well as the ways in which you skillfully enact your agency in the world.
+I strive to offer a reliable container within which you can safely and gently explore your experiences, choices, relationships, and your inner world.
+Throughout this process we will also appreciate your innate dignity as well as the ways in which you skillfully enact your agency in the world.

 Individual and collective wellbeing

-Therapeutic relationships can allow for something truly profound to occur when two people sit together with the respectful intention of attending, specifically, to the client’s inner world—witnessing and responding to the needs that surface.
-This is one of the aspects of counselling that I deeply appreciate.
+Therapeutic relationships can allow for something truly profound to occur when two people sit together with the respectful intention of witnessing and responding to the emotional needs that surface for the client.
+This is one of the aspects of counselling that I appreciate most.
 I also hold to be true that the well-being and transformation of individuals, social systems, and land are closely intertwined.
-A person’s suffering cannot be fully understood or addressed by examining the individual alone.
-Discontinuing harm and enacting reparation must happen at every level of society, from individual relationships to governing institutions and social structures.
+Therapy can help to process our emotional responses and the meaning we make of the challenges we face even as I honour that a person’s suffering cannot be fully understood or addressed by examining the individual alone.
+As I support clients to engage their precious agency in the world, I do not lose sight that discontinuing harm and enacting reparation must happen at every level of society, from individual relationships to governing institutions and social structures.

 Interpersonal, experiential, & anti-oppressive

 My approach is rooted in interpersonal connection, experiential transformation, and anti-oppressive principles.
-This means I maintain awareness of how power structures impact clients’ lives and that these dynamics can echo in the counselling relationship.
+This means I keep in mind how power structures impact clients’ lives and that these dynamics can echo in the counselling relationship.
 I endeavour not to take myself too seriously and to embrace open communication, client feedback, and enacting repair as part of a healthy therapeutic process.

 I uphold the dignity of clients through careful attunement and ally-ship.
-I will sometimes challenge and encourage you to explore and reflect on your assumptions, and will do so from a place of openness, non-judgment, and with careful attention to the broader contexts I point to above and in alignment with your therapeutic priorities.
+I will sometimes challenge and encourage you to explore and reflect on your assumptions, and will do so from a place of openness and respect and in alignment with your therapeutic priorities.

 Therapeutic models